 (I was out of flax seed so I used chia.
 It was delicious, but so is anything that can be used as a vessel for butter and honey.)

-and *tried* to get the house decorated for Christmas.
+I also *tried* to get the house decorated for Christmas.
 For someone who talked so much about wanting to decorate early, things got too crazy packing and leaving for Tucson, and now we’re LATE.
 Now, I can’t even find the Christmas stuff in the garage after the move.

 I think the movers were messing with me.
 From the boxes marked “Christmas decor” I’ve found a ton of random photos and certainly non-holiday items.
-Like this box, which had a single wreath in it… and a sock, Sofia the First doll, book, dog bowl, and dog toys.
+Like this box, which had a single wreath in it… and a sock, Sofia the First doll, book, dog bowl and dog toys.
 I’m not sure if I should be concerned that these were classified as “holiday decor” or that this box means these items were somehow all together in our Tucson house.
 Things that make no sense.

 The mantel is coming along, at least. 🙂